Kekinho/jemadarproject/README.md

 # JEMADAR-AI: An edge architecture for scheduling devices on smart grid energy consumption

 JEMADAR-AI is a cloud-edge-based architecture incorporating a Deep Q-Learning algorithm for optimizing energy consumption in smart homes.
 By leveraging energy production and consumption forecasts, the algorithm intelligently schedules device operation to non-peak energy consumption periods.
-To perform the experiments and validate the JAMADAR-AI proposal, several tools were used, such as:
+To perform the experiments and validate the JEMADAR-AI proposal, several tools were used, such as:
 - Fogia;
 - Gridlab-D Automation;
 - FogNetSim++ with Omnet++ and INET Framework;